 While most experts agree on the history of Hoppin’ John, they often disagree on the cooking method and even the ingredients.

 Daufuskie Island native, tour guide, historian, chef and Gullah Diva Sallie Ann Robinson, author of “Gullah Home Cooking the Daufuskie Way” and “Cooking the Gullah Way, Morning, Noon and Night,” dispels several myths regarding the recipe.

 “I know you’ve got a lot of Northerners who make it with black-eyed peas.
 That is NOT a Southern tradition,” she said.
 “The traditional Southern peas for Hoppin’ John is red peas.
 You can quote me on that!
 Red peas.
 Some people call them cow peas; some people call them red peas or field peas.
 Traditionally, you would have to pick your peas.”

 “Let me tell you the meat that was used,” Sallie Ann continued.
 “Some people used one or other and some people used a little of all.
 When I cook mine, I use a variety because it adds the true flavor.
 I use some ham hocks, some smoked neck bones and some pig tails.
 Some people put pig’s feet in it, but it varies.
 Some use fatback, hog maw—some people have even cooked it with chitlins.
 But those are true, traditional Carolina meats that they use in the dish.”

-Sallie Ann’s recipe for Hoppin’ John will be included in her third cookbook due out next year, but she carefully explained the traditional Daufuskie Island way to prepare this side dish, which was served immediately following New Year’s Eve Watch Night Services.
+Sallie Ann’s recipe for Hoppin’ John is included in her third cookbook, but she carefully explained the traditional Daufuskie Island way to prepare this side dish, which was served immediately following New Year’s Eve Watch Night Services.

 Recipe courtesy of Sallie Ann Robinson